-Dr. Ksusha Blacklock (Supervisor, Neuromotor and CLBT Teams and Integrated Education and Therapy [IET Program)
+Dr. Ksusha Blacklock (Supervisor, Neuromotor Team)

 Ksusha Blacklock received her Ph.D. in Clinical-Developmental Psychology from York University in 2016 and is a member of the College of Psychologists of Ontario.
-Dr.

-Blacklock provides services to the Child Development Team, both within the Neuromotor and the Communication Behaviour and Learning Teams.
-Dr. Blacklock provides assessment, diagnostic, and consultation services in the areas of learning disability, Intellectual Disability, attention deficit hyperactivity disorder, and Autism Spectrum Disorders (ASD).
-In addition, Dr. Blacklock is the Psychologist for the Bloorview School Authority IET Program.
-In this role, she provides assessments for children attending the Bloorview School, focusing on cognitive and academic challenges, in order to help plan for their educational programming and transition to community schools.
-She also consults with school staff and parents on behaviour management as well as socio-emotional challenges of the students.
+Dr. Blacklock provides services to the Child Development Team, within the Neuromotor Program.
+Dr. Blacklock provides assessment, diagnostic, and consultation services in the areas of learning disability, intellectual developmental disorder, attention deficit hyperactivity disorder, and Autism Spectrum Disorders (ASD).
+Dr. Blacklock is also a supervisor for the TOPS program.